cs3org/OCM-API/IETF-RFC.md

 Address, or just an FQDN from for instance the `recipientProvider` field of an Invite Acceptance Request.

-Step 1: In case it has an OCM Address, it should first extract `<fqdn>` from it (the part after the last `@` sign).
+Step 1: In case it has an OCM Address, it SHOULD first extract `<fqdn>` from it (the part after the last `@` sign).
-Step 2: The Discovering Server SHOULD attempt OCM API discovery a HTTP GET request to `https://<fqdn>/.well-known/ocm`.
+Step 2: The Discovering Server SHOULD attempt OCM API Discovery a HTTP GET request to `https://<fqdn>/.well-known/ocm`.
 Step 3: If that results in a valid HTTP response with a valid JSON response body within reasonable time, go to step 7.